fstxz/scene_tools/README.md

 3. Save the file somewhere in your project.
 4. Drag and drop your assets into empty space on the right.
 5. Select the asset you want to place from the list.
 Right click if you want to remove it.
-6. In the top left corner, click the button that says "Select" and select a node.
+6. Select any node in the scene tree.
 Objects will be spawned as children of this node.
-Click again to select another node.

 You should now be able to place the asset.